-Jesus told the parable of the great banquet to tell His disciples that salvation is for everyone, not just the Jews.
+Jesus told the parable of the great banquet to tell people that salvation is for everyone, not just the Jews.
 That means each person has the opportunity to spend eternity in heaven with Jesus because He died to take the punishment for our sins.
 He is our salvation.

 What was your favorite part of The Big God Story today?
 Invite answers.
 Those are great thoughts.
-Today we're going to have a party to celebrate that Jesus is our salvation!
-Invite children to use the markers to write words and draw pictures of thanksgiving and praise to Jesus on the butcher paper tablecloths.
-As they work, they can enjoy the snacks.
+Is there someone in your life whom you want to tell about Jesus' salvation?
+Who is it?
+Invite kids to ponder if anyone in their lives needs to know Jesus.
+Pass out the blank cards and envelopes and invite students to write a personal invitation to someone they feel needs to know that Jesus is salvation.
+Or, they can write a card of encouragement to remind someone of how amazing Jesus' salvation is.
+They can use markers to decorate the invitations.
+Play worship music as students create their invitations.